zhouyulab/SARS2SpikeMut/README.md

-# sars2-spike-mutation
+# SARS2SpikeMut

 ## This repository contains the following files:

-- Snakefile: main workflow to pre-process SARS-CoV-2 GISAID Spike protein sequences.
+- Snakefile: main workflow to pre-process SARS-CoV-2 GISAID spike protein sequences.
 - scripts: analysis scripts for this project.
 - data: GISAID sequencing data, reference SARS-CoV-2 Spike protein sequence and experimental data for this project.